laserpants/trombone/README.md

     POST /customer  <>  insert into customer (name, address, phone) values ( {{name}}, {{address}}, {{phone}} )

-When a JSON-formatted request body is available, the server will first parse the raw body to JSON  and substitute any placeholders in the template with matching values in the JSON object whose keys correspond to the names of the placeholders in question.
+When a JSON-formatted request body is available, the server will attempt to parse the raw body and substitute any placeholders in the template with matching values in the JSON object whose keys correspond to the names of the placeholders in question.

 ```
 {